tldr-pages/tldr/pages/common/scd.md

 `scd -v`

-- Add an alias to the current directory:
+- Add an alias for the current directory:

 `scd --alias={{name}}`